EXPERIMENTAL ALLERGIC ENCEPHALOMYELITIS

 ACUTE DISSEMINATED ENCEPHALOMYELITIS

-Pathologically, ADEM is characterized by perivenous inflammation (T- lymphocytes and macrophages), demyelination, and axonal loss.
+Pathologically, ADEM is characterized by perivenous sleeves of inflammation (mainly T- lymphocytes and macrophages), edema, demyelination, and axonal loss.
+The lesions are all of the same age and affect white matter and gray matter, including cerebral cortex and deep nuclei.
+There is microglial activation in the cortex.
 Acute hemorrhagic leukoencephalitis (Weston-Hurst syndrome) is a fulminant, frequently fatal form of ADEM with extensive, confluent white matter lesions, characterized by vascular necrosis, acute inflammation, hemorrhage, and edema.

 ADEM is not an infection.
 It is thought to be a T-cell mediated immune reaction triggered by the preceding viral infection or vaccination.
 Similarity between viral and myelin proteins probably accounts for some ADEM cases.
 In this scenario, sensitized T-cells attack not only the pathogen but also neural tissues that contain similar proteins.
 Rabies vaccines prepared from brains of inoculated sheep are contaminated with CNS tissue.
 ADEM following such vaccination is analogous to EAE.
 It is due to sensitization against myelin antigens that are present in the vaccine.
 Alternatively, CNS tissue and vascular damage that occur in the course of some infections exposes CNS (myelin) antigens to the immune system.
 Autoreactive T-cells, generated in this process invade the brain and destroy myelin.